Skip to content

 Section titled “Can we use it alongside other discount plugins?”

 We recommend using Dino Discounts as your sole discount engine to avoid conflicts.
 Running two discount plugins simultaneously can cause unexpected interactions — both may try to modify the same cart totals.
+For native WooCommerce coupons specifically, the Settings tab exposes a WooCommerce coupon interaction control (wc_coupon_kill_switch) that decides whether Dino discounts stack with or yield to WC coupons.

 Do we need to configure our caching plugin?